Istpart: Structure

+Merger with Lenin Institute

 By resolutions of the Central Committee of the All-Union Communist Party (Bolsheviks) dated 10 May and 20 August 1928, Istpart was merged with the Lenin Institute.
 The network of local Istpars were reduced from 100 to 26, the largest of them by 1931 were transformed into research institutes of the history of the party.
 The Istpart continued to function as a scientific department of the Lenin Institute (1928-1931).

 From 1931 to 1939, the department of the Marx-Engels-Lenin Institute, which carried out scientific and methodological work, directed and controlled the activities of local branches and institutes.
 The journal Proletarian Revolution was published until 1941 as an organ of the MELI under the Central Committee of the All-Union Communist Party (Bolsheviks).

 On 2 December 1939 the Central Committee of the All-Union Communist Party (Bolsheviks) adopted a resolution "On local party archives and institutions of Istpart", which transferred party archives from the jurisdiction of the Marx-Engels-Lenin Institute (MELI) to the direct subordination of the corresponding regional committees, regional committees and the Central Committee of the Communist Parties of the Union republics.
 Regional Istparts were abolished, and their functions and documentation were transferred to the party archives.

-Since 1924 Istpart took an active part in the struggle of the leadership of the Central Committee against internal party oppositions.
-Thus, its leader Mikhakl Olminsky, published a letter from Leon Trotsky, written during the First World War, which was used to discredit the Left Opposition.
+Legacy

+In the view of historian Frederick C. Corney, Istpart was an organization that worked in tandem with such organizations as the Lenin Institute and the Marx–Engels Institute to craft an "ideological canon" — constructing an "unbroken teleology of party development, under the perspicacious guidance of Lenin from the split in the [RSDLP] in 1903, and forged in the revolutionary cauldrons of 1905 and 1917."
+Reminiscences of participants, loosely defined, were "framed...in an effort to map disparate political experiences from the previous two decades as part of a coherent revolutionary movement," he asserts.

+Setting aside the agency's archival accomplishments, historian Larry E. Holmes, author of an academic monograph on Istpart, sees the organization in broadly negative terms for having sacrificed intellectual honesty on the altar of political expedience: